 Anatomy involves a systematic study of different parts, shapes, or structures of a body.
 The study of anatomy is a crucial one because it helps you to discover the fundamental structure, appearance, and forms of a body.

 So when we talk of Fingernail anatomy, what this means is, we want to critically look into the different parts that make up the nails.
 This now brings us to our next heading.

 Nails are scale-like substances that are hard and usually found at the top end of the fingertip of most primates.
-What are primates?
+What then are primates?
 Primates consist of groups of related mammals such as humans, apes, etc.

 For us to have a clearer understanding of the term Nails, lets quickly look out what Wikipedia is saying about it.

 Having known this, it is imperative to state also that this hard, strong scale-like or hornlike material is made up of Alpha-Keratin (Alpha-keratin is a special type of keratin found hair’s, horns and nails in most primates).
-Before i proceed further, lets quickly look at how fingernail grows.
+Before I proceed further, lets quickly look at how fingernail grows.

 How Does A Fingernail Grow?